July 4th Pet Safety

 - Check out social media.
 Sites such as NextDoor and Facebook can help.
 There are several pet lost and found Facebook pages, such as "Lost and Found Pets Hillsboro" and "Lost/Found Pets Washington County."
 Craigslist also has sections for pets and lost and found that are worth checking out.

-- Scour your neighborhood as soon as you know your pet is missing.
+- Search your neighborhood as soon as you know your pet is missing.
 Make fliers with your pet's photo and your phone number on them.
-Put them up in the neighborhood and go door to door in the area the pet was last seen.
+Put them up in the neighborhood.
 Also check with your local pet-related businesses, such as veterinarians, pet supply companies and other local places where people might take a pet.

-- In addition to these tips, be sure to check out our "If You Have Lost a Pet" page.
+- In addition to these tips, be sure to check out our page with lost pet search tips.